 Do you ever feel like your prayers don’t get answered and you are tired of waiting on God?
 Perhaps you’ve prayed for something for a long time and it seems like God doesn’t hear your prayers.
 You may be asking why is my prayer not answered?
 Or perhaps you are looking for how to pray and get answers.
-Over time you may be feeling discouraged and wondering how long should you keep praying for an answer?
+Over time you may be feeling discouraged and wondering how long you should keep praying for an answer?

 You may also be asking…